SadraKhorami/ShitM-Guard/README.md

 ---

 ## Connection Flow (Option 2: Only If Verified)
-If you insist on `connect play.game.ir?token=XXXX`:
+If you insist on `connect play.yourdomain.com?token=XXXX`:
 - You must **prove** the token is reliably available in `playerConnecting` on all clients.
 - Required tests:
   - multiple client types (Steam/Rockstar)